mike632t/x11-calc/x11-calc-instruction-set.md

 The program counter is incremented after the current instruction is fetched from memory but before it is executed.

-Incrementing  the  program counter adds one to the combined ROM number  and address fields and is reset to zero if it overflows or the end or memory is reached.
+Incrementing  the  program counter adds one to the combined 12-bit  address field and is reset to zero if it overflows or the end or memory is reached.

-Selecting ROM number 0 resets the bank number to zero.
+Selecting an address in ROM 0 resets the bank number to zero.

 ## Arithmetic Registers